Roundup Linked to Human Liver Damage, Study Finds

 Roundup, a popular weed killer, might be linked to liver disease, a new study from the University of California, San Diego has found.
 A group of patients with liver disease had elevated levels of glyphosate, the active ingredient in Roundup, in their urine.

-Paul Mills, lead researcher, said that patients who had more severe disease had higher levels of glyphosate excretion.
+Paul Mills, the lead researcher, said that patients who had more severe diseases had higher levels of glyphosate excretion.
 The higher levels of excretion suggest that the patients had increased exposure to glyphosate, presumably through their diet.
 Mills is the director of UCSD’s Center of Excellence for Research and Training in Integrative Health.

 Until now, the debate over the health effects of glyphosate has been centered on causing cancer.